How to screenshot on Surface Pro

 Surface Pro 9 Screenshot Buttons

-To take a screenshot on a Surface Pro 9 tablet without a keyboard attached:
+To take an entire screen capture on a Surface Pro 9 tablet without a keyboard attached:

 1. Press and hold the Power button.

-2. While you hold down the Power button, press and release the Volume Up button on the side of the device.
+2. While holding the Power button, press and release the Volume Up button on the side of the device.

 Screenshot on Surface Pro 8 and Pro X Button Pressing Sequences

-To take a screenshot on a Surface Pro 8 or Surface Pro X tablet without a keyboard attached:
+To take screen captures on a Surface Pro 8 or Surface Pro X tablet without a keyboard attached:

 1. Press and hold the Power button.

-2. While you hold down the Power button, press and release the Volume Up button on the side of the device.
+2. While holding the Power button, press and release the Volume Up button on the side of the device.

 Surface Pro 6 Screenshot - Hardware Buttons